iamazadi/Porta.jl/docs/src/multivariablecalculus.md

 *Reminder:* ``\frac{d}{dx} a^x = \frac{d}{dx} e^{x ln(a)} = e^{x ln(a)} (\frac{d}{dx} x ln(a)) = e^{x ln(a)} ln(a) = a^x ln(a)``.

-# The Aplications of Partial Derivatives
+# The Applications of Partial Derivatives

 ## Determining the Maximum and Minimum Values of Multivariable Functions